paul-hammant/tbd/content/continuous-integration/index.md

 ### CI Pre or Post Commit?

 In terms of breakages, whether incorrect (say 'badly formatted'), or genuinely broken, finding that out **after the commit** is undesirable.
-Fixing things while the rest of the team watches or waits, is a team-throughput lowering practice.
+Fixing things while the rest of the team watches or waits is a team-throughput lowering practice.

 ![](ci_types.png)